Best Van for Camper Conversion?

 We seriously debated installing a toilet or not.
 You can find many videos of van lifers sharing their experience with and without a toilet.

-We ended up going with a composting toilet, as this let us avoid the hassle of black tanks (which are smelly and are problematic in freezing temperatures)
+We ended up going with a composting toilet, as this let us avoid the hassle of black tanks

 The composting toilet quickly became a critical part of our build - it offers convenience and comfort.
 No one really wants to go for a walk at 3am on a chilly morning.
+Stealth camping and general comfort makes it a van life essential.

 Your power plans are a big factor.
 We decided to go BIG with solar, because of our kitchen and other power needs.

 You'll find lots of van builds with less (and more) solar and battery banks to suit power needs and budgets.
+There are companies, including ours, that design and install custom electrical systems.

 There are pros and cons to each option: